artemkiryu/Intro/README.md

 ### Hi there 👋
-#🔭 I’m currently working onextending my library.
+#🔭 I’m currently working on extending my current library.
 <!--
 **artemkiryu/artemkiryu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.